yetulaxman/containers-workflows/_hands-on/day4/snakemake-singularity.md

 ## Run jobs inside a singularity container

 Singularity/Apptainer is istalled on login and compute nodes on CSC computers. so no need to install it separately.
 Use * --use-singularity* flag to activate singularity environement and bind mount necessary disk space when usig snakemake workflows.
+This example relies on the user having some method for obtaining docker images that can be converted to singularity images.
+This example uses a publicly available dockerhub Fastqc image.
+A major caveat of using dockerhub is that if you run this example on a widely use cluster it is possible you will get an error.

 ```bash
 module load snakemake/7.17.1